-3 Bigger Jobs Require a Systematic Approach.
+3. Bigger Jobs Require a Systematic Approach.

 - Create ways to communicate with the entire team or enterprise.
-Even the most well-intentioned deputies won't communicate information exactly as you would.
-Draft weekly emails to the entire team, for example, or hold monthly town halls.
-Let them see and hear you on a regular basis. - Similarly, develop ways to stay connected to staff at lower levels plan periodic skip-down meetings, mixed-level task forces, breakfasts, etc. - If you have not yet mastered meeting management, now is the time to do so.
+Even the most well-intentioned direct reports won't communicate information exactly as you would.
+Use varied formats - town halls, emails, listening tours - to make sure your messages are getting out. - Similarly, develop ways to stay connected to staff at lower levels - plan periodic skip-down meetings, mixed-level task forces, breakfasts, etc - Ensure your communications team strategically positions you internally and externally for appropriate visibility and maximum impact.
+Clarify how you want to use social media. - If you have not yet mastered meeting management, now is the time to do so.
 Also, figure out what size meetings are best for making decisions and who should be involved. - Use your calendar strategically.
 Make sure you attend to the important as well as the urgent. - If you want employees to communicate with you in specific ways, let them know.
-One CEO, for example, told employees to always bring problems to her attention, but to also bring proposed solutions.
+One CEO, for example, told employees to bring problems to her attention, but to also bring proposed solutions.
 Another shared his preferred strategy for dealing with disagreements.

-4 Sustaining Yourself Requires a Consistent and Intentional Effort.
+4. Sustaining Yourself Requires a Consistent and Intentional Effort.

-- This is not the time to cut corners on the practices you already use to maintain your health and wellbeing in an effort to save a few minutes. - Stay centered to help you traverse difficult situations and maintain clear ethical standards. - Reach out to trusted colleagues and invite them to give you a balanced view of how things are going. - Plan times to get away as well as ways to stay physically and mentally healthy even the President of the United States works out and has date nights. - Remember to celebrate successes.
+- This is not the time to cut corners on the practices you already use to maintain your health and wellbeing. - Stay centered to help you traverse difficult situations and maintain clear ethical standards. - Reach out to trusted colleagues and invite them to give you a balanced view of how things are going. - Plan times to get away as well as ways to stay physically and mentally healthy. - Remember to celebrate successes.